-Fortunately, there are several options available which we will discuss in this article for securing a place to live with bad credit, including rent-to-own housing, finding a co-signer, or seeking out one of the government programs that are designed to help people with bad credit find a place to live.
+Fortunately, there are several options available which we will discuss in this article for securing a place to live with bad credit.
+We will cover rent-to-own housing, finding a co-signer, or seeking out one of the government programs that help people with bad credit find a place to live.

 Government Programs for Bad Credit in Illinois